HenningTimm/yml2block/README.md

 and give you access to the `yml2block` command line entry point.

 ## Usage
-You can call the script directly using `Python` from the cloned repository folder:
+You can call the script directly (without installation) using `Python` from the cloned repository folder:

 ```bash
 yml2block $ python yml2block/yml2block.py --help